 Table of Contents

 - It is so versatile.
 This meat pairs well with almost everything.
-Serve it as a main with veggie sides, or use sliced pork with salads, sandwiches, and rolls.
+Serve it as a main with veggie sides (like my family does during the holiday season), or prep this for sandwiches, wraps, and rolls.

 - Incredible flavor and texture.
-I love how smoking adds a depth of flavor to any dish.
+Like with my smoked ham, I love how smoking adds a depth of flavor to any dish.
 The meat is also perfectly soft and tender and seriously hard to stop at one serving!

 Ingredients Needed

-- Pork loin.
-Pick up freshly cut pork loin from your local butcher or grocery store.
+- Pork loin (pork loin roast).
+I typically get my pork loin from my local butcher, but most grocery stores should stock this cut of meat.
 Look for a uniform pink color on the meat and a firm and white fat covering.

 - Olive oil.
 It helps the spice mix to stick to the meat.
 Although I have used olive oil, you can use any neutral oil for this recipe.

 - Dark brown sugar.
-A little sugar goes a long way and it helps to get a beautifully caramelized crust.
+A little sugar goes a long way, and it helps to make a beautifully caramelized crust.
 Opt for dark over light brown sugar.

 How to smoke a pork loin

-- Smoke the meat: Place the pork loin on the wire rack of a preheated smoker, away from the direct heat, and smoke for about 2 ½ hours.
+Step 2- Smoke the meat: Place the pork loin on the wire rack of a preheated smoker, away from the direct heat.
+Smoke for 2 ½ hours.

-- Rest and serve.
-As soon as the internal temperature of the meat hits 145°F, remove it from the heat, rest it for 10 minutes, slice, and serve.
+Step 3- Rest and serve.
+Once cooked, remove the pork from the heat, rest it for 10 minutes, slice, and serve.

 As a general rule of thumb, it typically takes 90 minutes to 2 1/2 hours to smoke a pork loin.
 However, the size of the pork will determine the most accurate cooking time.